patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 In the same Shared folder - Error.cshtml creates a generic error view (404).
 In the same Shared folder - _ViewImports.cshtml is for tag helpers and where custom tag helpers can be created.
 In the same Shared folder - _ViewStart.cshtml will be the master page for all the views within the project folder.

+2023-10-24 1026:
+About to use bootstrap (pt.1.3).
+Run the project - no issues.

+2023-10-24 1049:
+Downloaded 'Minty' theme (bootstrap.css) on bootswatch.com.
+Replaced previous bootstrap with new Minty bootstrap in: wwwroot > lib > bootstrap > dist > css
+Made changes in Views > Shared > _Layout.cshtml file.
+Made changes in _LoginPartial.cshtml file.
+Run the project - no issues.